LewisIsWorking/PathWarsWiki/Writerside/topics/DF-characters.md

 James gave Amar a magical tracking ring.

 ## Locus The Expanding Void.
+- Main character.
+- Classes: Psychic & monk.
+- Race: Dragon.

+- Lore:
-Locus was an adult dragon before taking up the Lux Aeterna ritual.
+`Locus was an adult dragon before taking up the Lux Aeterna ritual.
 He decided to take on this ritual to better understand the true infinity of time and space.
 As a true dragon, he felt he was too close to the concepts to understand their vastness.

-- Core.
-Locus, The Expanding Void
+Locus, The Expanding Void.
 Locus is an astral dragon name meaning space.
-The Expanding Void is an epithet of describing his nature and his ability to warp space to his whims.
+The Expanding Void is an epithet of describing his nature and his ability to warp space to his whims.`

-- Age.
+- Age?
-310 years since undergoing the Lux Aeterna ritual
+310 years since undergoing the Lux Aeterna ritual,
-He was hatched in the year 3500, but was reborn with the ritual in year 440 He doesn't have one, born in space, so no day.
+He was hatched in the year 3500, but was reborn with the ritual in the year 440.
+He doesn't have one, born in space, so no day.
-Became an adventurer with the Lux Aeterna Ritual.
+Became an adventurer with the Lux Aeterna Ritual.`

 - Class.
 Locus is a Monk-Psychic